 Sustaining a head injury in a car accident is a fairly common occurrence.
-According to a source on HG.org (a legal resources information site), even a mild fender bender will likely jerk you enough to make your head bang against your headrest.
+According to a source on HG.org (a legal resources information site), a mild fender bender can jerk you enough to make your head bang against your headrest.

 Even this minor bump is enough to cause damage to the brain, due to the high speeds at which vehicles travel and the fact that brains are so susceptible to damage.
-Further, such an impact can result in nerve damage which can manifest in a number of ways
+Further, such an impact can result in nerve damage and neurological issues which can manifest in a number of ways.

 Neurological Issues After A Car Accident

 Nerve damage caused by a car accident can cause serious debilitating effects, such as severe pain, crippling headaches, emotional and mental disorders, and the inability to work.
 An untreated neurological injury can lead to a host of medical issues; including debilitating pain, loss of strength, numbness and tingling in both the upper and lower extremities, and drop foot.

 Neurological issues require a complete and thorough medical evaluation.
 Accident victims suffering from nerve damage and neurological issues may need months of specialized care, treatment, and rehabilitation.
 Without this treatment, you may suffer long-lasting and permanent damage.

 In addition to seeking medical care, it is important to speak to one of our compassionate and experienced car accident attorneys.
 We can provide guidance and support through the legal process and help you collect the compensation you deserve after suffering neurological issues after a car accident.
 You should not be stuck paying medical bills and suffering from the effects of nerve damage because of someone else’s negligence.